microsoft/WebTemplateStudio/docs/Terminology.md

 ## Generated Code

-- `Back End` - The back end code that is generated, for example, an express back end.
+- `back-end` - The back-end code that is generated, for example, an express back-end.
-- `Front End` - The front end code that is generated, for example, the React front end.
+- `front-end` - The front-end code that is generated, for example, the React front-end.
 - `Cosmos Database` - The Cosmos Database that is deployed for the user.
 Cosmos Mongo Database refers to a Cosmos database that is deployed with the Mongo API.
 - `Azure Function` - The Azure Functions that are being are being deployed to Azure.